-- Obtain the XCP firmware program file (tar.gz format) from the site, and place it on your USB device or in a network directory. - Decompress the XCP firmware program file. - Log in to the XSCF with a user account that has the platadm or fieldeng user privilege.
-If the systems has multiple XSCFs, log in to the master XSCF. - 4.
-Import the XCP firmware image file (BBXCPxxxx.tar.gz) from your USB device or the network directory to the system (see getflashimage(8)).
-XCP can be imported to the system while Oracle Solaris is active or stopped. - Update XCP or the XSCF firmware (see flashupdate(8)). - Set the XSCF time (see "6.1.2 Setting the XSCF Time Before System Startup"). - 7.
+- 2. From the site, obtain the XCP firmware program file (tar.gz format) that corresponds to the XCP version used, and place it on your USB device or in a network directory. - 3.
+Decompress the XCP firmware program file. - 4.
+Log in to the XSCF with a user account that has the platadm or fieldeng user privilege.
+If the systems has multiple XSCFs, log in to the master XSCF. - Import the XCP firmware image file (BBXCPxxxx.tar.gz) from your USB device or the network directory to the system (see getflashimage(8)).
+XCP can be imported to the system while Oracle Solaris is active or stopped. - 6.
+Update XCP or the XSCF firmware (see flashupdate(8)). - 7.
+Set the XSCF time (see "6.1.2 Setting the XSCF Time Before System Startup.") - 8.
 For the CMU firmware on the target physical partitions that are powered on, power off and on the physical partitions (see poweroff(8) and poweron(8)).

 Note - In the case of a logical domain configuration, execute the ldm add-spconfig command of Oracle VM Server for SPARC in the control domain to save the latest configuration information in the XSCF before powering off the physical partition.
 For details, see "6.2.2 Saving the Logical Domain Configuration Information before System Stop" and "10.11.1 Saving/Displaying Logical Domain Configuration Information."

-8. Confirm the firmware version (see version(8)).
+9. Confirm the firmware version (see version(8)).